Tocher and Tocher Taxidermists: Connections

 In 2005 during a visit to the Van Ingen factory in Mysore by the taxidermy expert and writer Dr Pat A Morris, whilst carrying out research for a book on the Van Ingens Dr Morris came across two discarded Tocher and Tocher price lists and catalogues at the Van Ingen factory.
-According to the price lists, in 1923 Tocher and Tocher were the taxidermy specialists to the Vernay Faunthorpe American scientific expedition to India.
-The expedition was to source tiger and leopard taxidermy specimens for mounting and display in the Hall of Asian Mammals at the American Museum of Natural History in New York.
+According to the price lists, in 1923 Tocher and Tocher were the taxidermy specialists to the Vernay-Faunthorpe scientific expedition to India and South Asia.
+The expedition was to source tiger and leopard taxidermy specimens for mounting and display in the Hall of Asian Mammals at the American Museum of Natural History in New York City.

 There are also references to Tocher and Tocher Taxidermy in a recent book named The Last White Hunter written by Joshua Mathew.
 The book chronicles the life of Donald Anderson who was once the movie stunt double for Stewart Granger in the 1958 film Harry Black and the Tiger.
 A stuntman and an accomplished hunter, Donald was the son of writer and big game hunter Kenneth Anderson.
 Donald mentions that Tocher and Tocher were the preferred taxidermists for all the big cats which both he and his father Kenneth hunted.
 Donald states that Herbert Tocher was friends with his father Kenneth and Herbert Tocher taught both the Andersons how to skin their animals and then prepare the skins for mounting.